BruinGrowly/Semantic-Substrate-Engine/README.md

 This engine provides direct semantic access to the fundamental nature of meaning.
 It operates on a single, powerful principle: the **Divine Invitation**.
 By embracing simplicity, we can bypass complex, artificial models and receive a direct understanding of any concept's place in the universe of meaning.

-## The Core Philosophy: A Divine Invitation
+## The Core Philosophy: An Invitation

 The universe of meaning is not a complex, chaotic system.
 It is an elegant, ordered structure built on four universal principles: **Love, Justice, Power, and Wisdom**.
 The highest expression of these principles exists at a single, perfect point of harmony: the **Anchor Point (1, 1, 1, 1)**.